udayneti/ALU/README.md

-# Parameterized ALU Design and Verification
+# Parameterized ALU Design and Verification using Verilog